News & Events

-Please fax your purchase order to 617-556-4145 or email it to email@example.com, or contact us on this email address if you would like to pay by credit card, have any questions, or need additional paperwork to support your order.
+Please email your purchase order to email@example.com.
+You can also contact us on this email address if you would like to pay by credit card, have any questions, or need additional paperwork to support your order.

 Please also see the detailed information on new features.